 As I’m beginning this semester there are things I want to delve into things at a deeper level, such as composite photography, digital painting, and video slideshows.
 I’ve dabbled in these three things throughout my undergraduate program at UW Stout but have not yet pushed the potential of these techniques.

 Digital painting has been something I’ve followed since 2009.
 I’ve experimented with hairbrushes and some digital matte principles for backgrounds but things never really took off the way I’d hoped.
-My goal is not to make digital paintings, but rather merge elements of digital painting into photographs alongside composites to fill in the holes where things don’t quite line up, similar to this image (part of the Nostalgia series as linked above).
+My goal is not to make digital paintings, but rather merge elements of digital painting into photographs alongside composites to fill in the holes where things don’t quite line up, similar to this image.

 Video slideshows come to mind as another important element for showcasing my work and getting the viewer into deeper levels of consciousness.
 In 2012 I created a Best Of my early photography, which can be viewed below.
 At the time of making this, I was influenced by a lot of drone music, such as Steven Wilson’s Bass Communion, which is featured in the video below.

 The intent here early on was to have something automatic that held attention for more than a few seconds and joined image series together in meaningful ways.
 I created this Best Of after watching the jarring film Enter the Void, which inspired me more than any film has in a while for its film techniques.
 That film may not be perfect, but damn the way Gaspar Noe shot it was brilliant.

 My first semester at EMU led me to re-create similar shots alongside more gliding shots for the purpose of a soul traveling through space, with no apparent personality.
 My inspiration came from Enter the Void and the stunning documentary film Samsara.